 - Emergency Services

-The FCC’s Chief Technology Officer serves as an advisor to the Chairman and as the senior technology expert in the agency.
-The position is housed within the FCC’s Office of Strategic Planning and Policy Analysis.
-Dr. Burger replaces Dr. Henning Schulzrinne, who returned to Columbia University.
+The United States Federal Communications Commission’s Chief Technology Officer Dr. Eric Burger serves as an advisor to the Chairman and as the senior technology expert in the agency.

 Dr. Burger has also held senior engineering and technology positions in various telecommunications companies and served as a technology consultant to others.
 He is also the Former Chairman of the SIP Forum, and he has taught computer science at Georgetown University, George Mason University, and The George Washington University.
 He holds a Ph.D. in computer science from Illinois Institute of Technology, an MBA from Katholieke Universiteit Leuven in Belgium, and bachelor’s degree from Massachusetts Institute of Technology.